-Just a few days ago as my friend and I were out grabbing food at the local BBQ spot, did I get asked about fats.
-As my friend and I ate dinner, he turned and said to me with a mouth full of pulled pork, “Saturated fats are the fats that are bad right?”.
+Just a few days ago my friend and I were out grabbing food at the local BBQ spot near me.
+As we chowed down on ribs and pulled pork he asked me, “Saturated fats are the fats that are bad right?”.

 Saturated Fats vs Unsaturated Fats